 - Eggs - I always use the large size.

 - Bacon - I either use precooked bacon or keep a batch of cooked lean bacon in my refrigerator.
+You could use turkey bacon too if that is what you prefer.

 - Parmesan Cheese - freshly grated if possible.
 You can easily substitute another hard Italian cheese like Romano or Pecorino.